Complexity Gaming

 Complexity Gaming, formerly stylized as compLexity, is an American esports franchise headquartered in Frisco, Texas.
-The franchise was founded in 2003 by Jason Lake and is co-owned by Lake, real estate investor John Goff, and Dallas Cowboys owner Jerry Jones.
-Complexity operates out of the Legion by Lenovo Esports Center, an esports training facility in The Star.
-The franchise competes in Apex Legends, Counter-Strike: Global Offensive, FIFA, Fortnite, Hearthstone, Madden, Magic: The Gathering Arena, Rocket League, and Valorant.
-Complexity formerly competed in several other games, including Call of Duty, Dota 2, Heroes of the Storm, and League of Legends.
-In addition to competitive teams, Complexity also streams gaming sessions over Twitch.
-Complexity formerly maintained Limit (stylized as Complexity Limit), a World of Warcraft guild, until the end of their sponsorship deal with the guild in early 2022.
+The franchise was founded in 2003 by Jason Lake and was co-owned by real estate investor John Goff, and Dallas Cowboys owner Jerry Jones.

+It operates out of the Legion by Lenovo Esports Center, an esports training facility in The Star.
+The franchise competes in Apex Legends, FIFA, Fortnite, Halo Infinite, Hearthstone, Madden, Magic: The Gathering Arena, and Rocket League.
+Complexity formerly competed in several other games, including Call of Duty, Counter-Strike 2, Dota 2, Heroes of the Storm, League of Legends, and Valorant.

+In addition to competitive teams, the franchise also streams gaming sessions over Twitch.
+It formerly maintained Limit (stylized as Complexity Limit), a World of Warcraft guild, until the end of their sponsorship deal with the guild in early 2022.

+After Goff and Jones purchased the franchise in 2017, Complexity Gaming was acquired by investor group Global Esports Properties, LLC in March 2024.